Avangardum/AvangardumStyleConvention/Readme.md

 There should be a whitespace or a newline between a binary/ternary operator and its operands (except `.`, `?.`, `!.`).

-There should be no whitespace between an unary operator and its operand.
+There should be no whitespace between a unary operator and its operand.

 All cases of a switch statement should be wrapped in curly braces.